-With school term holidays occurring at every quarter or so, it’s always a time to look forward to spending with the family.
+With school term holidays occurring at every quarter or so, it’s always a time to look forward activities to do in JB to spending with the family.

 In today’s post, I’m going to review all about what Legoland Malaysia Water Park has to offer, its features and how to get there.